VotreCafetier/TicTacToe/README.md

 - When random name, clear to match regex
 - Close overlay in reset, not in every goddamn shit
 - Better code for handleReset
+- If draw, then no confetti
+- Verify player input (now deactivated)

 # Ideas